intjelic/remofile/docs/protocol-specifications.rst

-Regardless of the current business, the client is expected to communicate **flawlessly** with the server in a known language and the server is expected to deal with all possible errors that may happen during the fulfillment of the rquest... and reply with an ACCEPTED or **REFUSED** response.
+Regardless of the current business, the client is expected to communicate **flawlessly** with the server in a known language and the server is expected to deal with all possible errors that may happen during the fulfillment of the request... and reply with an ACCEPTED or **REFUSED** response.

 If the client sends a bad request, this is an **ERROR** because it